Public Access Programs

 - Number of school/field trip attendees (broken down by gender).

-This reporting method automatically calculates fees owed to GBC.
-GBC will invoice the club upon receipt of the monthly report.
+This reporting method automatically calculates fees owed to GBC for the reporting period(s).
+GBC will invoice clubs monthly or quarterly depending on the quantity of public access programs a club delivers.